 If you have lost one or both breasts, consult with a plastic surgeon to determine whether this procedure is right for you.
 Ideal candidates, although they may be cancer patients or cancer survivors, are in good overall health and at or near their ideal weight.
 Because breast reconstruction is considered invasive surgery, you must be healthy enough to undergo surgery.
 After all that you have been through, breast reconstruction offers the possibility of restoring a more natural breast silhouette, and with it, your self-confidence.

 Breast reconstruction surgery is often combined with the initial mastectomy, or removal of natural breast tissue.
 In this case, the surgery is often longer then when performed alone, but the patient is spared having to go any length of time without breast tissue.
 Breast reconstruction can also be performed at any point after the loss of breast tissue.

 There are several decisions to make regarding the type of tissue that will be inserted to simulate natural breast tissue.
 The breasts are frequently reconstructed using the same type of silicone or saline breast implants that would be used for breast enlargement procedures.
-It may also be performed using donor skin, muscle, and fat from elsewhere on the body, such as the back or buttocks.
+It may also be performed using donor skin, muscle, and fat transferred from elsewhere on the body, such as the back or buttocks.
 While this method can result in a more natural texture in the reconstructed breast, it also requires a donor site, and is typically a longer procedure with an extended recovery period, which can include one or two additional nights in the hospital, as well as a scar in the donor area.

 In cases in which the nipple and areola must be reconstructed in addition to adding volume to the breast tissue, skin grafting is most often used, as it results in the most natural appearance.
 The combination of skin grafting and donor tissue has made it possible for surgeons to closely approximate the look and feel of natural breast tissue.